wichmann/UpLoad/README.md

 3) Change database and mail configuration in UpLoad/private/appconfig.ini.

+4) Copy routes.root.py from repository to main web2py directory.

-4) Go to http://[server address]/Upload and log in as null@null.com with the
+5) Go to http://[server address]/Upload and log in as null@null.com with the
    admin password "1234".

-5) Change the name and email address of the administrator account.
+6) Change the name and email address of the administrator account.

-6) Create new accounts for teachers under /UpLoad/default/manage_teacher.
+7) Create new accounts for teachers under /UpLoad/default/manage_teacher.

-7) Create new task to upload files to under /UpLoad/default/manage.
+8) Create new task to upload files to under /UpLoad/default/manage.

 [1] https://github.com/wichmann/UpLoad.git